-- 3.1.6.
-"Towing vehicle" 1/ means any self-propelled vehicle the principle purpose of which is to tow a trailer - 3.1.7.
-"Vehicle combination" means any ensemble constituted by a power-driven vehicle coupled to one or more trailer(s). - 3.1.8.
-(Vehicle definition of the S.R.1 is not included). - 3.1.9.
-"Incomplete vehicle" means any vehicle able to run on the road, which requires completion of at least one further stage of construction before being ready for the purpose for which it has been designed and constructed. - 3.1.10.
-"Complete vehicle" means any vehicle which does not require further construction stages in order to be fit for the purpose for which it has been designed and constructed, other than minor finishing operations such as painting and addition of retro-reflecting markings. - 3.1.11.
-"Mobile machinery" means a power-driven vehicle which is designed and constructed specifically to perform work [...] and which, because of its construction characteristics, is not suitable for carrying passengers or for transporting goods.
-Auxiliary machinery mounted on a motor vehicle chassis shall be considered as goods, not as mobile machinery. - 3.1.12.
-"Seating position" means any individual seat or any part of a bench seat intended to seat one person.
-If there is a seat anchorage point available for a removable seat, it shall be counted in the determination of the number of seating positions and of the mass. - 3.1.13.
-A vehicle is designed and constructed for the carriage of goods if the following conditions are is met:
+- 3.1.7.
+"Incomplete vehicle" means any vehicle, which requires completion of at least one further stage of construction before being ready for the purpose for which it has been designed and constructed. - 3.1.8.
+"Complete vehicle" means any vehicle which does not require further construction stages in order to be fit for the purpose for which it has been designed and constructed. - 3.1.9.
+"Mobile machinery" means a power-driven vehicle which is designed and constructed specifically to perform work off-road or on-road and which, because of its construction characteristics, is not suitable for carrying passengers or for transporting goods.
+Machinery mounted on a motor vehicle chassis shall be considered as goods, not as mobile machinery;